Pranavi2002/DBT-Project/README.md

 Static lookup data stored in `seeds/`:

+* `customers.csv` — used to create Customers table in Snowflake database
 * `product_categories.csv` — used to enrich product dimension tables
 * `schema.yml` — added for seed validation